laravel/cashier-stripe/UPGRADE.md

 ### PHP & Laravel Version Requirements

-Support for PHP 7.0 and Laravel <= 5.6 was dropped in [#595](https://github.com/laravel/cashier/pull/595).
+Like the latest releases of the Laravel framework, Laravel Cashier now requires PHP >= 7.1.3.
 We encourage you to upgrade to the latest versions of PHP and Laravel before upgrading to Cashier 9.0.

 ### The `createAsStripeCustomer` Method